digit

 What are the Credit Score Ranges?

 Different credit bureaus might use different scoring models.
-But, in general, it is accepted that a credit score above 700-750 is generally considered good, while one below 650 is considered to be either fair or bad.
+But, in general, it is accepted that a credit score above 700-750 is generally considered good, while one below 650 is considered to be either fair or foul.

 Credit Score Range Meaning

-550-649 Fair You may have some irregular or late payment of credit card bills/EMIs or multiple credit inquiries, You might be considered a risk for lenders, Many lenders may not approve your loans; those who do will likely have higher interest rates and down payments
+550-649 Fair You may have some irregular or late payment of credit card bills/EMIs or multiple credit inquiries; You might be considered a risk for lenders.
+Many lenders may not approve your loans; those who do will likely have higher interest rates and down payments.

-What is Considered a Good Credit Score?
+What is a Good Credit Score?

 In general, it is accepted that a credit score above 700-750 is generally considered good.
 Since the highest possible score is 900, the best credit score range is around 750-900.